-Don’t forget to counsel workers on both nonverbal and verbal forms of communication in the workplace.
+Remember to provide guidance to your colleagues on both nonverbal and verbal communication within the workplace.

-These includes aspects like your body language and conduct.
-Being an engaged listener can allow you practice good nonverbal communication via good posture.
+This encompasses aspects such as your body language and behavior.
+Being an engaged listener enables you to practice effective nonverbal communication through maintaining good posture.

-Each industry and workplace will have a system they operate and follow for verbal forms of communication.
+Each industry and workplace typically has established protocols for verbal communication.

 Skill #6: Problem Solving Skills

-When you are motivated to learn new expertise and solve problems that arise, you succeed in boosting your level of knowledge and your value to the company.
+When you’re driven to acquire new expertise and tackle emerging problems, you not only enhance your knowledge but also increase your value to the company.

-The simplest way to solve almost any problem is to take the following steps:
+The most effective approach to solving nearly any problem involves the following steps:

-You can achieve this by first defining the problem, followed by listing all the obstacles and related variables, and then define the root cause of the problem.
+Begin by defining the problem, enumerating all the obstacles and relevant variables, and ultimately identifying the root cause.

 Reverse Engineer the Problem

-Sometimes deconstructing the problem will help you find the root cause, which may be the key to the solution.
+Occasionally, deconstructing the problem can lead you to the root cause, which may unlock the solution.

-Sometimes the knowledge these other people have could be the missing link you need to prepare the entire solution.
+Oftentimes, the knowledge possessed by these individuals could be the missing link required to formulate a complete solution.

 Skill #7: Teamwork

-Employers always wish to provide a productive and peaceful work environment where coworkers not only get along but work well together.
+Employers continually seek to foster a productive and harmonious work environment where colleagues not only coexist but also synergize effectively.

-So anytime you demonstrate your ability to work with a team, you increase your attractiveness as an employee.
+Whenever you showcase your ability to collaborate within a team, you enhance your appeal as an employee.

 Skill #8: Pressure and Stress Management